bbbbbrie/awesome-ransomware/README.md

 ## Miscellaneous
   - [Darkode](https://www.wnycstudios.org/podcasts/radiolab/articles/darkode) - A well-produced Radiolab episode that follows a mother-daughter pair in the wake of a ransomware incident.
+  - [Ransomware Attacks Map](https://statescoop.com/ransomware-map/) - An interactive map of known ransomware incidents in the US

 ## Related Awesome Lists
   - [awesome-malware-analysis](https://github.com/rshipp/awesome-malware-analysis)